igorfaria/CSSTool/docs/index.md

 #### Method load(*$cssFilepath*)
 ***$cssFilepath***: string with local path or remote URL to a CSS file

-Used load CSS from a file.
+It's used load CSS from a file.
 The subsequently loaded files will be appended to the CSS already in the object.

 Loading a CSS file from a local path: